simlay/simlay.github.io/content/posts/2020-08-17-using-uikit-sys.md

     return 0;
 }
 ```
 This is the only bit of non-rust programming in this project.
-You can find the

 For now, `bindings.h` is hardcoded to match the function from `src/lib.rs` but
 if you want to do this correctly, I recommend adding `build.rs` to your crate,